hsc-latte/hs32core/README.md

 - SD Card or Compactflash or something similar
 - If we want we can add a USB host using an external chip https://www.hobbytronics.co.uk/usb-host-dip

-# Memory

-- use an external 16 or 32 bit ram Chip, likely SRAM for ease of use.
-Use several megabytes

 # Target Silicon:
 ### Google-skywater november 2020 free shuttle run
 - Info collected from skywater-pdk slack: